Psivant/stormmsite/docs/dev-philosophy.md

 array of coordinate objects continues to require 3*K* + 1 pointers.

-The purpose of a synthesis is to establish a framework for the GPU thread blocks to stride down contiguous arrays of data in order to perfomr the same calculation on every system in the series.
+The purpose of a synthesis is to establish a framework for the GPU thread blocks to stride down contiguous arrays of data in order to perform the same calculation on every system in the series.
 The individual steps taken by the GPU are also planned by the CPU, often assembled into arrays of their own class objects, as described in the final section.